 We invest in a variety of opportunities, from healthy companies in need of growth equity to troubled banks that need to be recapitalized.
 We have the flexibility to make both control and non-control investments.
 Unlike most private equity funds, we are structured as a bank holding company and embrace serving as a source of strength for our investments.

-is an independent, full-service community bank based in Walnut Creek, California, with approximately $19 billion in assets, a best-in-class deposit franchise and 115 branches.
+is an independent, full-service community bank based in Walnut Creek, California, with approximately $18 billion in assets, a best-in-class deposit franchise and 112 branches.
 It was founded in 1905 to assist the area’s local businesses and families and has remained focused on building lasting customer relationships throughout its storied history.
 Today, Mechanics Bank is one of the largest California-based banks and continues to earn its reputation as a successful and trusted financial partner committed to helping consumers, businesses and communities grow and prosper.
 Mechanics Bank provides a highly personalized relationship banking experience that includes consumer and business banking services, commercial lending, cash management services, and comprehensive trust, investment and wealth management services.
-Mechanics Bank received a rating of ‘Outstanding’ from its primary regulator, the Federal Deposit Insurance Corporation, for its most recent Community Reinvestment Act examination period of May 2016 through April 2019.
 Mechanics Bank is a Member FDIC institution and Equal Housing Lender.
 More information is available at www.mechanicsbank.com.

 Pacific Capital Bancorp (NASDAQ: PCBC)